Yevgeny Pepelyaev

-Yevgeny Georgievich Pepelyaev (Евгений Георгиевич Пепеляев; 18 March 1918 – 4 January 2013) a Soviet fighter pilot in the Korean war; most Russian sources credit him as the second-highest scoring pilot in the war with 19 shootdowns, placing him only below Nikolai Sutyagin.
+Yevgeny Georgievich Pepelyaev (Евгений Георгиевич Пепеляев; 18 March 1918 – 4 January 2013) was a Soviet fighter pilot in the Korean War; most Russian sources credit him as the second-highest scoring pilot in the war with 19 shootdowns, placing him only below Nikolai Sutyagin.
 However, some Western sources indicate him to be the top ace of the war, and he claimed to have 23 victories in his memoir, which would put him above Sutyagin's 22 shootdowns.

 Early career and World War II

 Pepelyaev was born on 18 March 1918 in Bodaybo, Irkutsk, in Eastern Siberia, the son of a railroad worker.
 His elder brother Konstantin enlisted in the Soviet air force, and thus with the intention to follow the steps of his brother he worked in Odessa with the city aeroclubs.
 He graduated in 1938 from the 8th Military Pilots School and was sent to serve in a regiment deployed in the Far East.

 With the German invasion of the USSR in June 1941, he was retained in the Far East despite several requests for a combat posting in the west, especially after his brother Konstantin was killed in action.
 In late 1943 he was still an instructor with the 162nd Fighter Aviation Regiment.
 He flew at least 10 sorties on the Eastern Front, (some source indicate 12 sorties) flying the Yak-7B, but did not shoot down any German aircraft.
 In 1945 he was made deputy commander of the 300th Fighter Aviation Regiment, and participated in the Soviet invasion of Manchuria, during which he flew four (by other accounts 30) ground-attack missions on the Yak-9T.

 The 300th Fighter Aviation Regiment was then assigned surveillance duties covering the deployment of the US troops in Korea until March 1946, when the unit was sent back to the Soviet Union.
 In December 1947 he became the executive officer of the 196th Fighter Aviation Regiment.
 In 1949 the unit began receiving the MiG-15 jet fighter.